Future of Customer Service: A roundup of key highlights from our latest Customer Forum

 Instilling a common purpose.
 According to our customer, the first step was to create a north star for their company: a simple message that an employee could turn to whenever they made decisions involving a customer.
 But the focus wasn’t on remembering the exact words of the message, but more that their team internalized the spirit of it.
 And that they lived it and practiced it in every interaction, whether it was with a customer face-to-face at a store, or less directly over email or phone.
 At a higher level, it also influenced their decision-making when it came to choosing technologies that would affect the day-to-day experience of their customers.

 Invested leadership.
-Besides having a north star, they also stressed the need to have the investment and buy-in of their leadership.
+Besides having a north star, they also stressed the need to have the investment and buy-in of their leadership with an eye towards the future of customer service.
 Because customer-centricity involves considerable resources at the outset—for training, staff incentives, and even hiring for new, customer-focused positions—it was critical that the executive team be on board and ready to make these investments, rather than to just talk about them.
 Too often mission statements that address changing the customer experience across the company are spoken, but fail to deliver in actions because when it comes to allocating resources, budget and time, they don’t make the cut.
 Apart from that, having the message come from the top-down also helped set the tone for the entire company that this would be a long-term, organization-wide priority.

 Employee engagement.
 Last but certainly not least, it was also key that they had the support of their employees too.
-Because as important as the messaging and leadership is, it would be all for naught if the very employees who drive and deliver those experiences to your customers weren’t fully bought in.
+Because as important as the messaging and leadership is, it would be all for naught if the very employees who drive and deliver five star customer service to your customers weren’t fully bought in.

 After an initial survey they performed revealed a worrying trend of high disengagement amongst their customer-facing teams, our customer was spurred to re-evaluate how they engaged with their customer-facing teams.